Mahathir Mohamad: Pan-Asia rail link plan

-Mahathir revived the plan for a "pan-Asian" railway network in 1995, an idea with roots in the early 1900s and later resurfaced in a 1960 UN proposal for a trans-Asian railway spanning 118,000 kilometers.
+Mahathir revived the plan for a "pan-Asian" railway network in 1995, an idea with roots in the early 1900s and later resurfaced in a 1960 UN proposal for a trans-Asian railway spanning 118,000 kilometres.
 In the post-Cold War era, as regional development cooperation gained momentum in East Asia, Mahathir proposed the construction of the Trans-Asian Railway linking Singapore, Malaysia, Thailand, and other countries in the central and southern peninsula to China.
 This was an early example of ASEAN's approach to regional connectivity through infrastructure cooperation.
 His push led ASEAN to focus on three main routes from Kunming to Bangkok, with extensions south to Kuala Lumpur and Singapore.

 In 1996, during a visit to Kazakhstan, Mahathir emphasized the railway's role in connecting Southeast Asia with China and, eventually, Central Asia, granting landlocked nations access to the sea.
 His comments also foreshadowed China's Belt and Road Initiative (BRI), highlighting Kazakhstan's strategic position between China, Russia, and Europe.

 Antarctica

 In 1982, Mahathir discussed the governance of Antarctica at the United Nations Convention on the Law of the Sea (UNCLOS).
 He emphasized that Antarctica should be regarded as the common heritage of mankind, opposing any unilateral claims of sovereignty and advocating for international cooperation in its management and resource utilization.
 At the time, there were concerns that minerals could be exploited in Antarctica, and the media regarded Mahathir's stance as the only political challenge ever mounted to the Antarctic Treaty in decades.
 In 1984, Mahathir stated that while the Antarctic Treaty system had contributed positively, there was a need to establish a broader foundation for international cooperation in Antarctica, and he proposed the formation of a "special committee on Antarctica" to conduct an in-depth study and build consensus on a new administrative framework for the continent and the mechanisms required to achieve it.
 Later, in October 1999, Malaysia sent four scientists to Antarctica to conduct research, focusing on air pollution as part of Universiti Malaya's air pollution research unit.
 Then, in November 2001, Malaysia launched a second mission, sending two scientists from Universiti Malaya to conduct research on marine and biological sciences.

 In February 2002, Mahathir led a Malaysian delegation, including his wife, Siti Hasmah Mohamad Ali, and several cabinet members, on a visit to Antarctica.
-They traveled from Ushuaia, Argentina, aboard the Russian icebreaker Kapitan Dranitsyn.
+They travelled from Ushuaia, Argentina, aboard the Russian icebreaker Kapitan Dranitsyn.
 Mahathir described the trip as a "once in a lifetime" experience and expressed his amazement at the continent's cold yet beautiful landscape.